5-5.1 The Importance of Personalization in an ELA classroom

 When we write a paper, the students write it at their own pace.
 I give them some soft due dates.
 Of course, I don’t want them to stay up all night the night before it is finally due, but if that’s their method, I let them do it.
 I’ve found that everyone works at a different pace, and these kids have all kinds of things going on in their lives.
 I try to be sympathetic to that.
 To me, pace largely has to do with giving students some empathy and room for growth.

 In a traditional classroom, students may have a class period to finish an assignment.
 In a blended classroom this time can be expanded to include time outside the class.
 Because activities can be accessible outside of the classroom, students can choose times that work well for them.
 For example, a student may have a difficult time learning in the morning, when he has class.
 But because he can access his assignment later in the day, he is able to complete it and do a good job.
 Time is closely related to pace.
-Because students are not bound to a specific time or to a specific amount of time to do an assignment, they can increase or decrease their pace according to their own preferences, needs, and abilities.
+Because students are not bound to a specific time or to a specific amount of time to do an assignment, they can increase or decrease their pace and time according to their own preferences, needs, and abilities.
 Todd Jepperson explains how being flexible in the amount of time students spent on an assignment allowed each student to spend as much or as little time as their interest dictated.

 Teachers Talk: Virtual Tour of Anne Frank's House

 When we were studying The Diary of Anne Frank, I assigned the class to visit the virtual tour of Anne Frank’s house online.
 One of the boys in the class was fascinated by her home.
 He spent over four hours investigating it.
 Some people in the course spent 40 minutes.
 The average was 1½ hours.
 If I had visited the online site during class, all the students would have had the same amount of time and would have visited only what I wanted to show them.
 Allowing them to complete the assignment online at home allowed the students to choose how much time they would give to the assignment.